 Summarizing a person’s life into a movie is indeed a challenge and every story may not be a suitable one for cinematic interpretations.
-Madhavikutty aka Kamala Das was a fascinating character because of their unapologetic approach in writing their thoughts on romance.
+Madhavikutty aka Kamala Das was a fascinating character because of her unapologetic approach in writing her thoughts on romance.
 Kamal’s Aami, a biopic on Madhavikutty is more like a visual summary of that person’s life.

 Summarizing this film would be a very simple job.
 Aami tracks the entire life story of Madhavikutty from childhood to death in a back and forth manner.
-How that life was eventful because of their raw writing and unconventional decision making is what Aami showing us.
+How that life was eventful because of her raw writing and unconventional decision making is what the movie Aami showing us.